The argenteus denomination

 Here is an example of "four sacrificing" with the VICTORIA SARM legend:

 The XCVI type of c.
 300 was issued in the names of all four tetrarchs.
+The coin at the top of this page was of Diocletian.
 Here is one for Maximian:

 Maximian, first reign 286-305